OlivierDuchateau/FreeBSD-xfce4.13/README.md

 run_portshaker_command $*
 ```

-Configure portshaker to include this overlay in whatever ports tree tyou need it (I strongly suggect using [poudriere](https://github.com/freebsd/poudriere/wiki)) and compile your own packages.
+Configure portshaker to include this overlay in whatever ports tree you need it (I strongly suggest using [poudriere](https://github.com/freebsd/poudriere/wiki)) and compile your own packages.

-**NOTE: If you want to compile the sysutils/xfce4-places-plugin port you should manually remove it's line from MOVED after mergine the trees.
+**NOTE: If you want to compile the sysutils/xfce4-places-plugin port you should manually remove it's line from MOVED after merging the trees.
 Portshaker will not do this automatically.**

 ### Binary packages